A Glossary of Frequently Misused or Misunderstood Physics Terms and Concepts.By Donald E. Simanek, Lock Haven University.

 Term.
-One of several quantities which are added together.
+One of several quantities that are added together.

 Theoretical.
-Describing an idea which is part of a theory, or a consequence derived from theory.
+Describing an idea that is part of a theory, or a consequence derived from theory.

 Uncertainty.
 Synonym: error.
 A measure of the inherent variability of repeated measurements of a quantity.
 A prediction of the probable variability of a result, based on the inherent uncertainties in the data, found from a mathematical calculation of how the data uncertainties would, in combination, lead to uncertainty in the result.
 This calculation or process by which one predicts the size of the uncertainty in results from the uncertainties in data and procedure is called error analysis.

 See: absolute uncertainty and relative uncertainty.
 Uncertainties are always present.
 The experimenter’s job is to keep them as small as required for a useful result.
 We recognize two kinds of uncertainties: indeterminate and determinate.
 Indeterminate uncertainties are those whose size and sign are unknown, and are sometimes (misleadingly) called random.
 Determinate uncertainties are those of definite sign, often referring to uncertainties due to instrument miscalibration, bias in reading scales, or some unknown influence on the measurement.

 "Uncertainty" and "error" have colloqual meanings as well.
 Examples: "I have some uncertainty how to proceed."
 "The answer isn't reasonable; I must have made an error (mistake or blunder)."